 If you want to give your sewing project a unique touch you can get your own fabric printed in the UK in small quantities (from a fat quarter upwards with most sites).
 Many companies today offer digital fabric printing so you do not have to pay the screen set up cost plus you can do it all online.
 It is as simple as uploading your design to a fabric printer’s website, choosing your fabric type and quantity and then clicking order.
 Then within a few days your custom printed fabrics will be with you ready to be sewn.

-Below we have listed several different digital fabric printers who are based in the UK, we’ve summarised the basic information of what fabric options they offer and price range but you will need to click through to their websites if you want more information, or if you wish to order.
+Below we have listed several different digital fabric printers who are based in the UK or Ireland, we’ve summarised the basic information of what fabric options they offer and price range but you will need to click through to their websites if you want more information, or if you wish to order.